disclaimer: I was invited to a media dinner at Patty Mac’s.

 date of visit: Tuesday 6 February 2018

 It’s been quite a long time since I’ve been in, as in actually inside, Adelaide Casino.
 When I was at uni, my friends and I used to go there quite a bit.
 Firstly, there was the excitement of actually being allowed in (I was the liability who was ALWAYS asked for ID, so I usually had to go in last …) and secondly, at some point, a mate and I figured out that the cheapest, and best, wedges with sour cream and sweet chilli sauce were to be found there.
 More recently … Sean’s Kitchen and Madame Hanoi – absolutely I’ve been there – but actually inside the Casino … nope, not for ages.
-With judi online and online casinos, gambling is easier and can be done from anywhere.
+With judi online and online casinos, gambling is easier and can be done from anywhere, however, if you’re not aware of games like the slots, baccarat, etc, you can check here

 The menu follows suit – it’s short and sweet but laden with quick, comfort-style dishes, with burgers and hot dogs taking pride of place.
 We were treated to a selection of sides and quick specials and then our choice of burger.
 Anyone with space could also sample a milkshake and we wrapped up with the chocolate cherry pie.